RetiredWizard/PyDOS/README.md

 **pydospins.py** - Displays the GPIO pins for sound output and I2C for the particular board PyDOS is running on.

-**PyBasic.py** - a Basic interpreter from https://github.com/richpl/PyBasic.
+**PyBasic.py [basic program file]** - a Basic interpreter from https://github.com/richpl/PyBasic.
 Tweaked and modified to run on Micropython and Circuitpython.
-	basicparser.py, basictoken.py, flowsignal.py, lexer.py, program.py, basicdata.py
+	interpreter.py, basicparser.py, basictoken.py, flowsignal.py, lexer.py, program.py, basicdata.py

-**runasthread.py** (Micropython only) - This program will attempt to launch a python program on the second RP2040 core.
+**runasthread.py [python program file]** (Micropython only) - This program will attempt to launch a python program on the second RP2040 core.
 Threading is experimental on Micropython so it's not difficult to crash the microcontroller using this program.
 I have not found a way to kill a thread started on the second core so be sure any threads you launch will shutdown on their own or monitor a global variable or thread.lock to respond to a shutdown request (see the badblink.py for an example).

-**runvm.py** - This program is used to launch Python programs that require more memory than is available while running PyDOS. **runvm** will write a **code.py**/**main.py** file which launches the specfied python program after the next soft reboot.
+**runvm.py [python program file]** - This program is used to launch Python programs that require more memory than is available while running PyDOS. **runvm** will write a **code.py**/**main.py** file which launches the specfied python program after the next soft reboot.
 The program then uses **supervisor.reload()** for CircuitPython or **sys.exit** for MicroPython to